-While you are making your plans for the Spring 2021 semester, please continue communicating with us and inform us about your plans.
+While you are making your plans for the for the upcoming semesters, please continue communicating with us and inform us of your plans.
 We can help.

-The Division of Global Engagement is strongly discouraging F-1 students and J-1 students and scholars from traveling outside of the U.S. during the University’s winter break due to rapidly changing immigration regulations and safety concerns regarding the COVID-19 pandemic.
+The Division of Global Engagement is discouraging F-1 students and J-1 students and scholars from traveling outside of the U.S. during semester breaks due to rapidly changing immigration regulations and safety concerns regarding the COVID-19 pandemic.
 For more information, please click here.

 The health and safety of our students, employees, and visitors are of the utmost importance to the University.
 If you have questions about how the Division of Global Engagement is handling safety or operations for COVID-19, contact us via email at firstname.lastname@example.org or call 337-482-6819.

-UL Lafayette Update on SEVP Regulations for International Students and Scholars
+SEVP Update for International Students and Scholars (Restrictions for online courses)

 Safety Information and Quarantine Policy